simplex-chat/simplex-chat/blog/20220723-simplex-chat-v3.1-tor-groups-efficiency.md

 SimpleX design follows "defence in depth" security principles having multiple overlapping defensive mechanisms to protect users privacy and security:

-- TLS transport with service identity validation and channel binding, limited to the most secure cryptographic algorigthms
+- TLS transport with service identity validation and channel binding, limited to the most secure cryptographic algorithms
 - Multiple levels of encryption that both protect message content and meta-data, preventinc trafic correlation even if TLS is compromised:
   - end-to-end encryption in each messaging queue.
-  - end-to-end encryption of the conversation using double-ratchet algorightm, that provides OTR messaging with forward secrecy and break-in recovery.
+  - end-to-end encryption of the conversation using double-ratchet algorithms, that provides OTR messaging with forward secrecy and break-in recovery.
   - additional encryption layer between the server and message recipient
 - Multiple level of content padding - the TLS transport block is padded to a fixed 16kb size, and each encrypted envelope is padded to a constant size as well.

 What we plan to add to further improve privacy:

-- message queue rotation, so that pairwise identifiers we use would become temporary, and your converstaions would be moving from server to server automatically.
+- message queue rotation, so that pairwise identifiers we use would become temporary, and your conversations would be moving from server to server automatically.
 - access to the messaging servers via Tor v3 hidden services.
 - message mixing - adding latency to message delivery, to protect against traffic correlation by message time.